Use dollar store supplies to make these pretty Mod Podge candles! We added a tropical flair to ours, making them perfect for parties.

 Step 3: Paint a thin layer of Mod Podge (I used Gloss) on the area of the candle where you want to place the pattern.

-Step 4: Repeat with additional leaves/patterns as desired and feel free to overlap.
+Step 4: Repeat with additional leaves/patterns as desired on your Mod Podge candles, and feel free to overlap.
 Then paint a thin layer of Mod Podge over the napkins and let dry completely before using.

 Now, light ‘em up!
 I love how the green leaf pattern looks against the white, and they seem like the perfect decoration to have around the house this summer.
 You can try a leaves version of these decoupage candles for autumn!